azat-io/eslint-plugin-perfectionist/docs/index.md

 hero:
   name: Perfectionist
-  text: Make your code pleasing to the eye
+  text: Make Your Code Pleasing to the Eye
   tagline: An ESLint plugin
   image:
     src: /logo-shadow.svg